Wythe (Hampton, Virginia): Wythe Neighborhood

 In the first half of the twentieth-century "Wythe" came to refer to only the southern portion of the Wythe District, which because of its proximity to Newport News, gradually became the most populated portion of Wythe District.
 The George Wythe Elementary School opened here at the corner of Clairmont Ave. and Kecoughtan Road in 1909.
 In the 1930s the Wythe Shopping Center and Wythe Place and Wythe Crescent subdivisions were developed about a half mile east toward Hampton on Kecoughtan Road.
 It was in this period that Wythe came to refer specifically to the neighborhood along Kecoughtan Road east of the town of Kecoughtan (which was annexed into Newport News in 1927) and stretching westward toward LaSalle Avenue and Church Creek.

 The Civil War Battle of the Ironclads happened right off Wythe's shores.
 Newport News railroads and shipyard and Hampton seafood industries and military installations fueled growth in the Lower Peninsula from 1880 through World War II.
 Residential development began in Wythe in the 20th century with the streetcar and continued through the social and business heyday of the 1950s.
 Today it is a neighborhood of charming architecture, lovely waterside views, and a promising future as new generations take up the challenge of preserving a rich heritage.

 Wythe Presbyterian Church is the oldest congregation founded in Wythe and still remaining there.
 Many other including Aldersgate United Methodist, Wythe Parkway Baptist, and Emmanuel Lutheran Church have moved or closed.
-Their buildings are now used used by other churches.
+Their buildings are now used by other churches.

 In 1993 the section of Wythe between Kecoughtan Road and Chesapeake Avenue. created a private neighborhood association called Olde Wythe.
 The Olde Wythe Historic District was added to the National Register of Historic Places in 2012.